Can you take time off work if your childcare falls through? And what if they get sick? Here’s how parental leave works...

 - someone else who depends on you for their care.

 You should let your boss know as soon as possible if you need to take leave.
 There’s no set amount of time off.
-However, you should head back to work as soon as you have made arrangements for the care of whoever it is you’re looking after (Gov.uk 2019a).
+However, you should head back to work as soon as you have made arrangements for the care of whoever it is you’re looking after (Gov.uk, no date c).

-You’re only allowed to take this kind of time off for urgent, unforeseen emergencies, like when your child or their carer is taken ill and you need to pick them up from school (Gov.uk 2019a).
+You’re only allowed to take this kind of time off for urgent, unforeseen emergencies, like when your child or their carer is taken ill and you need to pick them up from school (Gov.uk, no date).
 Even then, you’re only entitled to take as much time off as necessary to make alternative arrangements for them.

 Importantly, you can’t have this type of time off if you knew about the situation beforehand, for instance, if your child has a hospital appointment.
-For this, you need to take parental leave (above) or annual leave (Gov.uk 2019a).
+For this, you need to take parental leave (above) or annual leave (Gov.uk, no date).

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.